 | Sorbitol | Sugar alcohol | Hygroscopic, used in chewable tablets |

-- Improving compressibility and flow of tablet blend
+- Improving compressibility and flow of the tablet blend

-- Serving additional functions (e.g., disintegration with starch)
+- Serving additional functions, such as disintegration with starch

 9. Disintegrants

-Disintegrants are substances added to tablets to promote their break-up (disintegration) after administration, facilitating drug release and absorption.
+Disintegrants are substances added to tablets to promote their break-up after administration, helping in drug release and absorption.

 Types of Disintegrants